Violence against women: prevention through respect and equality

 - Teach your child that everyone can do and be what they want to be.
 Point out examples of men and women in ‘non-traditional’ roles and activities.
 Examples might be women playing cricket, rugby and AFL, and men working in midwifery or child care.

 - Avoid gendered roles in your family relationships and domestic chores.
-This helps your children learn that they don’t have to do things just because they’re girls or boys.
-For example, if you live in a different-sex relationship, make sure your children see both of you cooking, cleaning, grocery shopping, mowing the lawn, taking the rubbish out, changing nappies and so on.
+This helps your children learn that they don’t have to do things just because of their gender.
+For example, make sure your children see you and your partner, if you have one, cooking, cleaning, mowing the lawn, taking the rubbish out, changing nappies and so on.

 - Tune in to the way your child and other people talk about girls and women.
 For example, saying that someone ‘runs like a girl’ or is ‘strong for a girl’ is disrespectful because it suggests that girls aren’t physically strong and skilled.
-You could make a joke of it – for example, ‘Yep, she runs like a girl – try and keep up’ or ‘She’s not strong for a girl – she’s just strong’.
+You could say, ‘Yep, she runs like a girl – try and keep up’ or ‘She’s not strong for a girl – she’s just strong’.

 - Be aware of your own language, and avoid saying things like ‘Don’t act like a girl’ or ‘Man up’ to boys.
 These statements reinforce unhelpful messages about how boys and girls should feel and behave.

 - Consider choosing gender-neutral toys and dress-ups for your children.
-For example, you might choose teddy bears rather than baby dolls or encourage children of both genders to dress up as astronauts or prime ministers.
+For example, you might choose teddy bears rather than baby dolls or encourage all your children to dress up as astronauts or prime ministers.

 Teaching children about respectful relationships